BlackHershey/4dfp-docs/docs/examples/fs-roi-example.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you ran recon-all using a native-space T1 image and did not specify a custom atlas, you will need to transform your Freesurfer segmentation (mri/aparc+aseg) to your atlas space.
+If you ran recon-all using a native-space T1 image and did not specify a custom atlas, you will need to transform your Freesurfer segmentation to your atlas space.

-If you have run :ref:`fcMRI_preproc_161012` on your subjects, you can skip this step as it has already been done.
+The command to do this is :ref:`freesurfer2mpr_4dfp`.

-To transform the Freesurfer segmentation to a specified atlas, you will use the command :ref:`freesurfer2mpr_4dfp`.
-As shown in the usage information, it takes in the Freesurfer :code:`orig` and :code:`aparc+aseg` files in 4dfp format.
+.. note:: If you have run :ref:`fcMRI_preproc_161012` on your subjects, you can skip this step as it has already been done.

-To begin, we'll convert the required images to 4dfp.
+As shown in the usage information for the script, we will need to supply the Freesurfer :code:`orig` and :code:`aparc+aseg` files in 4dfp format.
+Since Freesurfer outputs images in mgz format, we will first need to convert the required images to 4dfp.
+There is no direct conversion from mgz to 4dfp, so we will use nifti as an intermediate format.

 .. code-block:: csh